hive-mind-name-already-taken/Concepts/README.md

   <li> Still unsure how to involve those who can not work, suggestions needed.</li>
   <li> Software update policies have not been figured out yet.
 But people are free to download,change & experiment with the code of the system on their own devices & suggest changes.</li></ul>
 # This thing could take generations to get going, many probably wont live long enough to see their baby in action, this is an idea to unify the people, efficiently & without violence.
 We only ask you to set things in motion & ensure the plan stays in motion.
-### When we are unified, we can focus on our future, politicians will not exist & thus will not change history to suit their needs, much has been lost to their actions.
+When we are unified, we can focus on our future, politicians will not exist & thus will not change history or the idea of whats important at the moment to suit their needs, much has been lost to their actions.
 By focusing on the future i mean the sun will make earth unlivable in a few million years, how do we save/preserve as many species as possible, how do we get every one out, where do we stay.
 The universe in dying, how do we avoid/bypass that.
 We want humans to survive.
 ##stage 1:##
 <ol><li> doing what we can with present tech</li>
   <li> inventing new tech if needed</li>